aballesgit/ProgAssignmentM3/README.md

 In this repository you will find:

-1) The tidy data set as requested per instructions.
+1) The tidy data set as requested per instructions, called tidy_data.csv.
 2) The script for performing the analysis, called run_analysis.R.
 3) The code book that describes the variables, the data, and the transformations performed to clean up the data called CodeBook.md.